-During the nine months ended September 30, 2021, the fair value measurement of the Public Warrants was reclassified from Level 3 to Level 2 due to the use of an observable quoted price in an inactive market.
+During the year ended December 31, 2021, the fair value measurement of the Public Warrants was reclassified from Level 3 to Level 2 due to the use of an observable quoted price in an inactive market.
 As the transfer of Private Placement Warrants to anyone who is not a permitted transferee would result in the Private Placement Warrants having substantially the same terms as the Public Warrants, the Company determined that the fair value of the Private Placement Warrants is equivalent to that of the Public Warrants.
-As such, the Private Placement Warrants were also reclassified from Level 3 to Level 2 during the nine months ended September 30, 2021.
+As such, the Private Placement Warrants were reclassified from Level 3 to Level 2 during the year ended December 31, 2021.
+There were no transfers into or out of Level 3 fair value measurement during the three months ended March 31, 2022.

-As of September 30, 2021, the aggregate fair values of the Private Placement Warrants and Public Warrants were approximately \$0.1 million and \$6.9 million, respectively.
+As of March 31, 2022, the aggregate fair values of the Private Placement Warrants and Public Warrants were approximately \$0.04 million and \$2.1 million respectively.
+As of December 31, 2021, the aggregate fair values of the Private Placement Warrants and Public Warrants were approximately \$0.1 million and \$5.2 million, respectively.